FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the "show in side menu" option for a model
+- Add the ability to copy an entity
+- Add the RUD permissions for own elements for each element, and manage them in the application
+- Add the ability to assign a field as a variation field in the model editing form (condition: The field should be of type selector)
-- Add the associated entity creator information in the associated entity form (the owner is the creator)
+- Add the magic button to generate as many variations as options in variation fields in the entity editor form => Implement entity parent foreign key in each entity
+- Add a magic button in the models page that shows a modal that's automatically filled with product model fields

 - Add the ability to edit the status for the seller (clickable state tracking bullets)

 - Show the redirection button to an order or a product in an entity's page. (if the entity has this information)